Agency information guide

 - whether or not there is a charge to access specific kinds of information.

 In 1916 the Forestry Act 1916 was enacted and the Forestry Commission established to manage the State's forests.
-This legislation was replaced by the Forestry Act 2012and the organisation was corporatised.
+This legislation was replaced by the Forestry Act 2012 and the organisation was corporatised.
 Today the corporation has offices in a number of regional locations.
 Our staff report through the following operating divisions: